How Much Iron In Chicken Liver

 Red Meat: Red meat, such as beef and lamb, is another excellent source of heme iron.
 A 3-ounce serving of beef liver contains approximately 5 mg of iron.

 Spinach: Spinach is a plant-based source of non-heme iron.
 A cup of cooked spinach contains about 6 mg of iron.
-However, the iron from spinach is not as readily absorbed as the iron from chicken liver.
+Still, the iron from spinach is not as readily absorbed as the iron from chicken liver.

 Lentils: Lentils are a good source of non-heme iron and fiber.
 A cup of cooked lentils contains approximately 6.6 mg of iron.